Skip to Content

 Gator was a double grandson of Crenshaw’s CH Jeep ROM, and since Crenshaw was in the market for another dog, he bought Gator and quickly began to search for the fourth fighter.

 He needed to know how good this dog was, so he set up a fight with Bellon’s CH Chambooger.
-The first 2 minutes were tough for Gator but he later had a turnaround and dominated the fight.
+The first two minutes were tough for Gator, but he later had a turnaround and dominated the fight.

-Nowadays, many people are drawn to Gator Pitbull because of the cute looks.
+Nowadays, many people are drawn to Gator Pitbulls because of their cute looks.
 They have a short and glossy coat with a highly muscular body structure, just like other types of Pitbull.
+Their eyes can also appear brown, green, or blue.

-Their tail is short and they can weigh up to about 65 pounds.
-They normally reach a height of around 15 – 20 inches.
+Their tail is short, and they can weigh up to about 65 pounds.
+They normally reach a height of around 15 to 20 inches.

-The Gator Pitbull can occur in many forms and based on this, we have the:
+The Gator Pitbull can occur in many types of forms and colors, and based on this, we have the:

 • Black Gator Pitbull